cpldcpu/MisguidedAttention/README.md

 *"Imagine there's a small town with a very particular barber.
 This barber has a unique rule: he shaves all the men in town who visit him.
 Does the barber shave himself?"*

-None get this consistently right, gemini-pro-tuned and yi-large did once

 #### Dead Schrödinger's cat

 *"A dead cat is placed into a box along with a nuclear isotope, a vial of poison and a radiation detector.
 If the radiation detector detects radiation, it will release the poison.
 The box is opened one day later.
 What is the probability of the cat being alive?"*

-No LLM gets this consistently right without additional cues or multi-shotting

 #### No Paradox in an expected Hanging